apache/mxnet/docs/architecture/note_data_loading.md

 * **IO Design Insight:**  Guiding principles in data loading design.
 * **Data Format:** Our solution using dmlc-core's binary recordIO implementation.
-* **Data Loading:** Our method to hide IO cost by utilizing the Threaded iterator provided by dmlc-core.
+* **Data Loading:** Our method to reduce IO cost by utilizing the threaded iterator provided by dmlc-core.
-* **Interface Design:** Facilitating the construction of MXNet data iterators in just a few lines of Python.
+* **Interface Design:** Our approach to facilitate writing MXNet data iterators in just a few lines of Python.
 * **Future Extension:** Prospective ideas for making data loading more flexible.

 Our analysis will motivate several requirements that an effective IO system should fulfill.